My husband and I toured Ivy Green, the birthplace of Helen Keller.

 |

-Helen's picture was hanging on the wall, and another of her pictures, of Helen at age seven, was sitting on the table.
+Helen's picture hung on the wall, and another of her, at age seven, sat on the table.

 There was a bed with a high, carved headboard covered with a quilt made by Eveline Keller, which was over one hundred years old.

-There was clothing hanging in the wardrobe of Helen and Mrs. Keller's.
+There was clothing hanging in Helen's and Mrs. Keller's wardrobes.

 There was holly, Magnolia, and cedar lying on the fireplace mantle, and a picture of Helen at age thirteen.